* * * *

 Or it could be summed up this way, “If it was easy, anybody could do it!”
 And here’s another BTW: History.com had this to say: “Lacking the dogmatic temper and religious enthusiasm of the Puritans of the Great Migration, Bradford steered a middle course for Plymouth Colony…”

-Which is another way of saying the Pilgrims who founded Plymouth Colony were way different from the Puritans who founded the Massachussetts Bay Colony.
-For more on the differences see Plymouth Colony and Massachusetts Bay Colony – Wikipedia, the free encyclopedia.
+Which is another way of saying the Pilgrims who founded Plymouth Colony were way different from the Puritans who founded the Massachusetts Bay Colony.
+For more on the differences see Plymouth Colony and Massachusetts Bay Colony.

 But again we digress… The point is that after a treacherous ocean crossing – with incidents like the one shown above involving John Howland – the Pilgrims finally arrived at the New-World Promised Land, as memorialized by soon-to-be Governor Bradford, who wrote this account of their landing a year before that first Thanksgiving, in his classic Of Plymouth Plantation:

 “Being thus arrived in a good harbor, and brought safe to land, they fell upon their knees and blessed the God of Heaven who had brought them over the vast and furious ocean, and delivered them from the perils and miseries thereof, again to set their feet on the firm and stable earth.”
 (E.A.)

 Wikipedia added that the “passengers who had endured miserable conditions for about sixty-five days were led by William Brewster in Psalm 100 as a prayer of thanksgiving.”